-Two staff members that were previously in the Economic Development Department have been redeployed into management and execution of concert and other events for the Bowl and Plaza(s).
-Actual organizational structure of the function will be decided in the next few weeks.
+Two staff members that were previously in the Economic Development Department have been redeployed into management and execution of concert and other events for the Bowl and

+Plaza(s).
+Actual organizational structure of this important function will be finalized in the next few weeks.

-Economic Development and Events - Director (1)
+Economic Development and Community Engagement - (Vacant) Director (2)

 This was a new department created in 2014 in recognition of the city's commitment to community events, concerts, special events, food trucks, farmers markets, 5K runs and other community engagements.
-After several years of operations and the onboarding of the new E Center, we have recommended the redeployment of the other staff assigned to this department and will work to recruit an individual capable of managing our downtown and economic development recruitment efforts.
+After several years of operations and the onboarding of the new E Center, we have recommended the redeployment of the other staff assigned to this department and will work to recruit individuals capable of managing our downtown and economic development recruitment efforts as well as community engagement.